dotless-de/vagrant-vbguest/Readme.md

 ## Configuration / Usage

-If you're lucky, *vagrant-vbguest* does not require any configurations.
+If you're lucky, *vagrant-vbguest* does not require any configuration.
-However, here is an example for your `Vagrantfile`:
+However, here is an example of `Vagrantfile`:

 ```ruby
 Vagrant::Config.run do |config|